Thank you for hanging out

 This is my story.

-When I was in 5th grade, I started my period and I felt like I was dying.
-I woke up with the worst stomach ache ever.
+When I was in 5th grade, I started my period, and I felt like I was dying.
+I woke up with the worst stomachache ever.
 I cried when it happened.
-My mom let me take off school that day; her and my Nonni took me to the mall.
+My mom let me take off school that day; she and my Nonni took me to the mall.
 I was clenching my fists to distract myself from the pain I was feeling because I thought I had to pretend I was fine.
-After my first cycle I decided I hated pads and wanted to try tampons.
+After my first cycle, I decided I hated pads and wanted to try tampons.
 My mom bought nearly every tampon brand out there.
 I tried them all.
-They all hurt and were uncomfortable but I hated pads more than the pain.
+They all hurt and were uncomfortable, but I hated pads more than the pain.
 So I dealt with it.
 My gym teacher let me sit out of gym when I was cramping.
 I felt so bad for days before and days after each period.
 Then I started to feel sick when I was ovulating and then on days that I wasn’t on my period or ovulating.
-Some days it hurt to walk.
+Some days it hurts to walk.
 Some days I would get dizzy and nauseous from the pain.
-I bled so much I had low iron levels.
+I bled so much that I had low iron levels.
 I took 800mg of ibuprofen more often than not.
 I suffered through it.

-I knew about endometriosis and asked my family doctor about It.
+I knew about endometriosis and asked my family doctor about it.
 He said I just had a low pain tolerance and that I’d grow out of it.
-I didn’t, it got worse.
+I didn’t; it got worse.
 Freshman year, I would crawl around my dorm room because I couldn’t stand up when I was on my period.
 I would cry and sit on the shower floor.
 I was so bloated I looked 3 months pregnant.
-Sophomore year, I went to an OB-GYN who dismissed my questions about endometriosis and told me “get pregnant or go on birth control, those are the only cures” meanwhile there are no cures for endometriosis.
+Sophomore year, I went to an OB-GYN who dismissed my questions about endometriosis after telling me I had it and told me “get pregnant or go on birth control, those are the only cures,” meanwhile, there are no cures for endometriosis.
 I went on birth control for 5 years.
 I gained weight.
 Dated questionable men.
 Couldn’t regulate my emotions.
 Had high blood pressure.
 Had TMJ.
 Was bloated 24/7.
 And still had horrible pelvic pain and cramps, every single day.

-After I graduated I found a new OB-GYN (Dr. Horowitz) and she diagnosed me with endometriosis.
-I have not been surgically diagnosed but she said I had every symptom and referred me to a few surgeons.
+After I graduated, I found a new OB-GYN (Dr. Horowitz), and she also diagnosed me with endometriosis.
+I had not been surgically diagnosed, but she said I had every symptom and referred me to a surgeon.
 I decided not to book a surgery, which was my own personal decision.
-I may have the surgery one day but for now I have decided not to.
+I may have the surgery one day, but for now, I have decided not to.
 I will get more into that in a later post.

 Comments